 The editors typically go through one or two rounds of edits with the writer and agree on a final draft before publishing, and the ISC will promote the writer’s article through their social media channels.

 Reading Level: Our readers are educated science-enthusiasts, but they are not experts in what you are writing about.
-Pretend you’re at dinner with educated but non-scientist friends who are curious about what you have to say.
+Pretend you’re at dinner with educated, non-scientist friends who are curious about what you have to say.
 Accordingly, please avoid technical language, jargon, and academic-sounding terms and phrases.
 If you must use an unfamiliar term, define it when you first use it.

 Objectivity: Content cannot explicitly promote any company or its products/services.
 Writers, however, may promote non-profit causes at the editors’ discretion.
 Additionally, articles cannot express a political opinion.
 Articles must be firmly grounded in scientific fact.

 Exclusivity: Drafts should not have been published previously and should be submitted to the Illinois Science Council on an exclusive basis.
 All drafts are subject to review and editing.
 The editors make all decisions regarding publication of articles.

 Topics: For a sample of the variety of topics we cover, visit the blog.
 Science Unsealed covers anything related to STEM.
 We prefer topics related to Illinois/the Midwest, although we will accept any topic as long as it suits the style of the blog.

 Payment: Since we are a non-profit organization, all of our writers contribute articles on a volunteer basis only.

 Title: Please submit a short, captivating title to engage readers.

 Word Count: 800-1200 words.
 For information on a longer, more in-depth series, please contact the editors at blog [at] illinoissience.org.

 Images: All content should be accompanied by images.
 Photos and graphics either have to be free license, or authors must cite the image’s creator in the caption.
 When appropriate, you may also use your own images.
 Please send photos as separate attachments or direct links, and include the captions either in the document or in the body of your email.